Tanq16/containerized-security-toolkit/README.md

 The `p10k.zsh` file for each directory must be inside the same directory as the Dockerfile, as the build process copies it and prevents the configuration wizard of `oh-my-zsh` from running when accessing the shell of the docker image via SSH.
 If the wizard is still needed for customization, then run `p10k configure` inside the docker and replace the contents of the `p10k.zsh` file in the image with those of the `~/.p10k.zsh` file inside the directory for the required docker image. `docker cp` can be used for this to copy out of a running container.

 The security docker is effectively a combination of many of the good tools required for basic pentesting.
 It has the development image's packages installed as well.
-The cloudsec image contains ScoutSuite, CloudSploit and PMapper.
+The cloudsec image contains ScoutSuite, CloudSploit, Trivy and PMapper.

 To pull a prebuilt image, use `docker pull tanq16/sec_docker:main`.
 For the Apple Silicon version, use the tag `tanq16/sec_docker:main_apple`.
 The cloudsec images have the tags `cloudsec` and `cloudsec_apple`.